ahdinosaur/sexy-script/README.md

-it's nothing like you've ever seen before nothing you can compare to your other scripting languages i'm tryna find the words to describe this code without being disrespectful the way those packages movin' i can't take no more have to stop what i'm doing so i npm install i'm tryna find the words to describe this code without being disrespectful
+it's nothing like you've ever seen before nothing you can compare to your other scripting languages i'm tryna find the words to describe this code without being disrespectful the way those curlies movin' i can't take no more have to stop what i'm doing so i console dot log i'm tryna find the words to describe this code without being disrespectful

 damn you'se a sexy script